Sreekee/Nvidia/README.md

 Welcome to the Deep Learning Teaching Kit Lab/solution repository.
 The kit and associated labs are produced jointly by NVIDIA and New York University (NYU).
 All material is available under the [Creative Commons Attribution-NonCommercial License](http://creativecommons.org/licenses/by-nc/4.0/).

+The labs are designed to be open-ended, multidisciplinary, one- to three-week hands-on programming and written assignments for students.
+Each lab contains a description of the lab, pointers to required sample code, and suggestions on how to evaluate and have students submit their solutions.
+Some programming labs include optimizing a neural network training model and submitting to Kaggle using [Kaggle In Class](https://inclass.kaggle.com/) to compare performance against benchmarks.
+Please read the Kaggle In Class [FAQ](https://www.kaggle.com/wiki/KaggleInClass) for more information on how to set up your course using Kaggle.
+Having students submit to Kaggle is **not** a requirement of the labs.

+This lab solution repository contains quality lab solutions completed by actual students who have taken the Deep Learning curriculum course at NYU.
+Some solutions may require additional, undocumented instructions to properly execute, and may not run perfectly “out-of-box”.
+Still, they should be useful to motivate students and provide examples of successful solutions using a variety of techniques.

 ## System Requirements

 #### NVIDIA CUDA/GPUs